-The Fund does not charge any front-end load, deferred sales charge or other asset-based fee for sales or distribution of IS or SS Shares.
-However, if you purchase IS or SS Shares through a broker acting solely as an agent on behalf of its customers, you may be required to pay a commission to the broker in an amount determined and separately disclosed to you by the broker.
+The Fund does not charge any front-end load, deferred sales charge or other asset-based fee for sales or distribution of Shares.
+However, if you purchase Shares through a broker acting solely as an agent on behalf of its customers, you may be required to pay a commission to the broker in an amount determined and separately disclosed to you by the broker.

-Because the Fund is not a party to any such commission arrangement between you and your broker, any purchases and redemptions of IS or SS Shares will be made at the applicable net asset value (before imposition of the sales commission).
+Because the Fund is not a party to any such commission arrangement between you and your broker, any purchases and redemptions of Shares will be made at the applicable net asset value (before imposition of the sales commission).
 Any such commissions charged by a broker are not reflected in the fees and expenses listed in the "Risk/Return Summary: Fees and Expenses" section of the Fund's Prospectus and described above nor are they reflected in the "Performance: Bar Chart and Table," because they are not charged by the Fund.